Associated quarkonia production in a single boson $e^+e^-$ annihilation: Introduction

-All these results have motivated us to study the processes of the paired quarkonium production, namely, the production of $J/\psi~\eta_c$ and $J/\psi~J/\psi$ pairs and $\Upsilon~\eta_b$ and $\Upsilon~\Upsilon$ pairs in the $e^+e^-$~annihilation.
-These processes still can not be properly observed at the existing experiments due to low interaction energy.
-These processes can be investigated in the framework of several discussed projects such as ILC and FCC.
-At ILC and FCC, studies are planned at the energies of the order of $Z$-boson's mass: the energy range announced for FCC is $\sqrt{s}~=~90\div400~\text{GeV}$~\cite{Koratzinos:2014cla} and $\sqrt{s}~=~250~\text{GeV}$ is proposed for ILC~\cite{KEKInternationalWorkingGroup:2019spu}.
-As it was emphasised in the Conceptual Design Report \cite{Abada:2019}, it is planned to obtain as much as $5\times10^{12}$ decays of $Z$~bosons, with energies of about $\sqrt{s}~\approx~91~\text{GeV}$, which will result into the outstanding luminosity on the facility.
+All these results have motivated us to study the processes of paired quarkonium production, specifically the production of $J/\psi \, \eta_c$ and $J/\psi \, J/\psi$ pairs and also $\Upsilon \, \eta_b$ and $\Upsilon \, \Upsilon$ pairs in the $e^+e^-$~annihilation.
+Proper observation of such processes is still impossible in the currently existing experiments due to low achieved collision energy.
+Nevertheless, current work may be of practical interest in terms of several discussed future projects, such as ILC and FCC with announced energy ranges as high as $\sqrt{s}~=~90\div400~\text{GeV}$~\cite{Koratzinos:2014cla} and $\sqrt{s}~=~250~\text{GeV}$~\cite{KEKInternationalWorkingGroup:2019spu} correspondingly, aimed to investigations at the energies of the order of $Z$-boson's mass.
+As it was emphasised in the Conceptual Design Report~\cite{Abada:2019}, it is planned to obtain as much as $5\times10^{12}$ decays of $Z$~bosons, with energies of about $\sqrt{s}~\approx~91~\text{GeV}$, which will result into the outstanding luminosity on the facility.
 And such enormous amount of statistics to be obtained on FCC makes it one of the most perspective successor of B-factories for heavy hadron research field, including charmonia and bottomonia investigations in a wide energy range.

-It is worth to note that the decays of $Z$-boson to the charmonium and the bottomonium may be of some interest for the experiments at the LHC, see~\cite{Sirunyan:2019lhe}.
+We also consider studied processes interesting in terms of the $Z$-boson decays to the charmonia and the bottomonia, which may have a certain potential for the experiments at the LHC, see~\cite{Sirunyan:2019lhe}.